-In this post, we will discuss how to delete an existing table in MySQL using the MySQL shell or command line.
+Summary: In this tutorial, we will leanr how to delete an existing table in MySQL using the MySQL shell or command line.

 Note: Syntax within square brackets is optional.

 TEMPORARYensures that statement drops only TEMPORARY tables and does not cause an implicit commit.
-It is recommended if you don’t want to accidentaly delete non temporary tables.
+It is recommended if you don’t want to accidentally delete non-temporary tables.

 table_nameis the name of the table.

-CASCADEkeywords does nothing special.
+CASCADEkeywords do nothing special.
 They are used to make porting easier from other database systems.

 This single DROP TABLE statement can be used to delete multiple tables.

 DROP TABLE statement also deletes all table data.
 Also, it is important to note that deleting a table also deletes any triggers for the table.